Luc Hens (Last updated on 20 November 2024)

 Wolfram Alpha.
 Wolfram Alpha (as a web page or a smartphone app) is useful to do quick statistical computations on-line.
 Here is a document that shows how to do the basic computations from an introductory applied statistics course.

 SPSS.
 “SPSS Statistics is a set of programs used for interactive, or batched, statistical analysis.”
-VUB students can download SPSS here.
+VUB students can download SPSS on softweb.vub.be.
 A useful book is: Field, A. (2013).
 Discovering Statistics Using IBM SPSS Statistics.
 London etc.: Sage.
 Available in the VUB library, call number: 311.17 G FIEL 2018.

 You can use qualitative research methods (such as methods based on data from interviews) when such methods are appropriate and provided that you apply the methods with rigor.
 Your paper should contain a section giving a rationale for the method you selected.
-For a good primer on the use of qualitative methods in the social sciences see: Brett Davies, M. (2007).
+For a primer on the use of qualitative methods in the social sciences see: Brett Davies, M. (2007).
 Doing a Successful Research Project: Using Qualitative or Quantitative Methods.
 Palgrave Macmillan (ISBN: 978-1403993793) (VUB library call number: 371.1 G DAVI 2007).
-The statistical environment R has a number of tools for qualitative analysis.
-The qualitative data analysis computer software package NVivo is available to students here.
+For a primer on using interviews, see Knott, E., Rao, A. H., Summers, K., and Teeger, C. (2022).
+Interviews in the social sciences.
+Nature Reviews Methods Primers, 2(732022) (link).
+VUB students can download the qualitative data analysis computer software package NVivo on softweb.vub.be.

 Carefully read the section on abstracts in Bullock, R., Brody, M., and Weinberg, F. (2014).
 The Little Seagull Handbook (2nd edition).
 W.W.
 Norton & Company; or in American Psychological Association.
 (2001).
 Publication Manual of the American Psychological Association (5th ed.).
 American Psychological Association.
 Following the title page, the master’s thesis should have an abstract which is “a brief, comprehensive summary (…)” (American Psychological Association, 2001, p.
 12).
 A good abstract is accurate, self-contained, concise and specific, nonevaluative, coherent and readable (see American Psychological Association, 2001, pp. 12-14 for more explanation).
 The reader should get the main points (problem, method, and results, including key numerical results) from reading the abstract.
 A common mistake is that the abstract reports the main questions but fails to provide the answers.
 An abstract is also no substitute for the introduction of the paper.
 “Abstracts should not exceed 120 words” (American Psychological Association, 2001, p.
 12).
 Abstracts never refer to tables or figures.
 Abstracts usually don’t cite sources.
 Write the abstract after you have written the main text (after all, it’s a summary of the main text), but place the abstract before the body of the report, following the title.
 Many students erroneously write the abstract before having written the main text, and as a result their main text lacks an introductory section with the context and the data of the problem (they seem to think that the abstract also serves as the introduction; it doesn’t).
 Abstracts are double spaced, not indented, in a single paragraph.
 In business or consultancy reports abstracts are sometimes called executive summaries; in that case, the language is usually non-technical, and the abstract emphasizes the practical meaning of the results for the decision maker.